silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

   exports.style = style;
 ```

-To make sure this works as expected, simply put a sass function into main.scss, run the gulp sass command on the command line, and you will see that your src/css folder has been populated with a main.css file containing the class definition generated in main.scss.
+To make sure this works as expected, simply put a sass function into main.scss, run the `gulp style` command on the command line, and you will see that your src/css folder has been populated with a main.css file containing the class definition generated in main.scss.

 #### Globbing